Sørlandet (ship): High School (A+ World Academy)

 In 2015 the Foundation established its own boarding high school, A+ World Academy.
 The school is a university preparatory secondary school, and classes are taught onboard while the Ship sails to different locations around the world.
 The school has a capacity of 60-62 students in grades 11 and 12.

 In the first two years of the school, they undertook a circumnavigation.
 The school year started in Kristiansand, Norway in August 2015 and sailed to Hong Kong via Portugal, Morocco, Canary Islands, Cape Verde, Tobago, Curaçao, Colombia, Panama, Galapagos, Easter Island, Tahiti, New Caledonia, Fiji, Indonesia and Singapore.
 The School year ended in June 2016.
 The second school year started in Hong Kong August 2016 and sailed to Kristiansand, Norway via Vietnam, Brunei, Indonesia, Christmas Island, Sri Lanka, Maldives, Mauritius, South Africa, Namibia, Saint Helena, Brazil, Dominica, Puerto Rico, USA, Azores, France and the Netherlands.

 In the school year 2017/2018 the students are sailing from Kristiansand, Norway to Kristiansand, Norway via the Mediterranean and the Caribbean.

 The foundation oversees the A+ World Academy from its offices in Kristiansand.

 Curriculum

 Students follow an academic program based on Advanced Placement courses and may study subjects such as mathematics, calculus, physics, chemistry, biology, English, Spanish, politics, economics and history.

 Life at the school

-Students at the school take an active part in the day-to-day operation of the Ship.
-They take day- and night watches that include cleaning, maintenance, sail manoeuvring, helming, lookout, galley and safety rounds.
+Students at the school take an active part in the day-to-day operation of the Ship alongside their classes.
+They are each assigned to one of six watches which each cover 2 hrs of the night and 2 hrs of the day.
+Tasks that they perform during watch include cleaning, maintenance, sail maneuvering, helming, lookout, galley and safety rounds.
+Life at the school can be a complex, students learn to manage their time between learning, watch, rest, personal downtime, and social free time.